hirakumar/jstab/README.md

 - Make clickable if user click on child element of tab links

 Ver :1.3.1
-- Solve it document css selector on html document
+- Solve issue if document css selector on html document
 - Removed paramenter value with Object .

 ```